Set up bookable resources in Dynamics 365 Field Service

 - Resource Type (for example: User)

-In this topic, we will walk through how to create a bookable resource and add details to distinguish it from other resources.
+In this article, we will walk through how to create a bookable resource and add details to distinguish it from other resources.
 We will also explore some common details for setting up field technician resources for Field Service organizations.

 - Any version of Field Service